benhur07b/benhur07b.github.io/_posts/2017-03-25-add-syntax-highlighting-to-your-jekyll-site-with-rouge.md

 comments: true
 og_type: article
 ---
 Syntax highlighting is important (especially for programming blogs) because it improves the readability of posts.
-It allows readers to quickly locate the code-snippets (which are usually the reason why they visit your page) they need.
+It allows readers to quickly locate the code-snippets (which are usually why people visit your page in the first place) they need.

 [**Rouge**](https://github.com/jneen/rouge) is a pure-ruby syntax highlighter and has been the default highlighter for Jekyll since Jekyll 3 (replacing pygments).
 You can add syntax highlihting using rouge to your Jekyll site in just a few steps.